ChainAgnostic/CAIPs/CAIPs/caip-104.md

 #### `requires` header

-CAIPs may have a `requires` header, indicating the CAIP numbers that this reference depends on.
+Namespace-CAIPs may have a `requires` header, indicating the CAIP number(s) that this reference depends on.

 #### `superseded-by` and `replaces` headers

-CAIPs may also have a `superseded-by` header indicating that an CAIP has been rendered obsolete by a later document; the value is the number of the CAIP that replaces the current document.
-The newer CAIP must have a `replaces` header containing the number of the CAIP that it rendered obsolete.
+Namespace-CAIPs may also have a `superseded-by` header indicating that an CAIP has been rendered obsolete by a later document; the value is the `title` that replaces the current document, i.e., if "eip155-caip10" gets superceded, it should rename in the directory `eip155` directory but contain a link to the superseding specification(s), like `[caip10v2](caip10v2.md)`.
+The newer Namespace-CAIP must have a `replaces` header containing the number of the Namespace-CAIP that it rendered obsolete.

 ## Auxiliary Files

-CAIPs may include auxiliary files such as diagrams.
+Namespace-CAIPs may include auxiliary files such as diagrams.
 Such files must be named CAIP-XXXX-Y.ext, where “XXXX” is the CAIP number, “Y” is a serial number (starting at 1), and “ext” is replaced by the actual file extension (e.g.
 “png”).